stashapp/stash-box/README.md

 The graphql playground can be accessed at `host:port/playground`.
 The graphql interface is at `host:port/graphql`.

 **Note: If you are a [Stash](https://github.com/stashapp/stash) user, you do not need to install stash-box.
 The Stash community has a server with many titles from which you can pull data.
-You can get the login information from the #stashbox-invites channel on our Discord server.**
+You can get the login information from the [#stashdb-invites](https://discord.com/channels/559159668438728723/935614155107471442) channel on our [Discord server](https://discord.gg/2TsNFKt).**

 # Docker install